pythonLoader/Analyzing-hCov-Genome-Sequence/Clustering_and_Phylogenetic_Analysis/MAW based Phylogeny/readme.txt

    See defs.h file for distance method codes (e.g. 1 for Jaccard index)

 4. The output files (distance matrix and tree in newick format) will be printed in the working folder.

+Requirements:
+1. Unix OS (for MAW generation part)
+2. DendroPy (python library - used for producing trees)
+3. Boost library for C++